 This page is about orbital height, speed and period.
 It works for circular orbits.

-The calculator uses information about the mass and diameter of the body at the center of the orbit, typically the earth.
+The calculator uses information about the mass and diameter of the main body at the center of the orbit, typically the Earth.
 There is a pull down menu with options for the Sun, the Moon and the Planets.
 Ceres and Pluto are included.
 Ceres is one of many objects in the asteroid belt, but because it is particularly large for an asteroid, it was decided to call it a dwarf planet in 2006.
 Pluto used to be called a Planet but Pluto's type has recently been reviewed and it was decided to downgrade it to dwarf planet also.

 The formulas used in the above are as follows: